ermlikeyeah/ermlikeyeah.github.io/_posts/2020-11-19-how-i-plan-my-day.markdown

 I do this out of habit at the start of the working day.
 I have had roles in the past where things can change overnight so I found too much planning the night before could be wasted.

 I currently have the 4 calendars I am a member of, viewable simultaneously through the calendar app on my MacBook.
 I open that for reference.
-I have every session with other people in one of these calendars.
+Every session with other people can be found in one of those calendars.

 I write out the working hours of the day on a piece of paper, one hour per day, from whenever I start down to whenever I plan to end.
 I used to do this on a fresh page in my notebook, with the day and date at the top of the page.

 {% include image.html url="/assets/empty_planner.jpg" description="A page of the daily planner pad.
 There are areas for Date, Daily Tasks, Notes, Grateful For and Rate Your Day." %}

-I take a lot of notes through my days, this planning page can easily disappear from sight as I wrote notes as the day progressed.
-I am currently experimenting with a separate sheet from a [Mål Paper Daily Tasks Planner Pad](https://malpaper.com/collections/gratitude-notepads-and-mindfulness-accessories/products/daily-planner-pad) that I have on my desk or hung above my desk.
+I take a lot of notes through my days: This planning page can easily disappear from sight as I write notes as the day progresses I am currently experimenting with a separate sheet from a [Mål Paper Daily Tasks Planner Pad](https://malpaper.com/collections/gratitude-notepads-and-mindfulness-accessories/products/daily-planner-pad) that I have on my desk or hung above my desk.
 You can [download a template](https://malpaper.com/pages/free-downloads) to use at home.
 Or just write it out on another piece of paper like I did until a few months ago.

 {% include image.html url="/assets/filled_planner.jpg" description="A planner page, filled in." %}